orchetect/MacHUD/README.md

 This package simulates macOS system HUD alerts.

+Currently the style of HUD found in macOS 11 through 15 is emulated. macOS 26 'notification' style HUD is not yet implemented.

 ## Note

 To enable HUD notifications showing over top of full-screen application windows participating in Spaces, **one of two known methods** will work: